-These towns and routes are some of the most iconic Northern Michigan fall color tours ever published in Traverse, Northern Michigan’s Magazine.
-Camp in the Upper Peninsula, float down the Manistee River, drive the Tunnel of Trees, head to wineries with incredible views—there’s a fall color trip for everyone.
+These towns and routes are some of the most iconic Northern Michigan fall color tours ever published in Traverse Northern Michigan magazine.
+Camp in the Upper Peninsula, float down the Manistee River, drive the Tunnel of Trees, relax at wineries with incredible views—there’s a fall color trip for everyone.

 Each fall, the colors of Michigan’s Upper Peninsula draw photographer Erik Olsen to roam the trails and byways of this storied land.
 In the fall of 2015, he decided to cover as much ground as he could in 14 days.
 He started in Newberry and headed west to Grand Marais, Munising to Marquette, with stops all over the Keweenaw and into Copper Harbor.
 These are the places you have to visit on a U.P. fall color trip.

 Come fall, nothing beats the inspiration of a grand view.
 Take in color panoramas from 10 of the North’s most dramatic bluffs, ridges, peaks and hilltops.
 These are some of the best fall color views in Michigan.